simonprickett/simonprickett.github.io/_posts/2020-07-26-making-a-single-button-keyboard.md

   <figcaption class="figure-caption text-center">Soldering completed, button in the enclosure...</figcaption>
 </figure>

-Don't forget to push the wires through the holes in the trinket before soldering them on, then clip any excess wire with pliers.
+Don't forget to push the wires through the holes in the Trinket before soldering them on, then clip any excess wire with pliers.
 If you need help with this technique, [Sparkfun has a good tutorial](https://learn.sparkfun.com/tutorials/how-to-solder-through-hole-soldering/all).
 We'll find out if the circuit works later, when we come to write software for it...

 In the image above I have the Trinket connected to a USB power source, just to check that it powered up and worked after soldering, and that I hadn't fried it :)

-Finally on the hardware side, we'll want to put the button and the trinket in a sturdy enclosure, so that we can hit that button hard when we need to get out of a situation on Zoom!
-As the trinket will connect to the computer using the USB cable, we'll need something we can make two holes in - one to mount the button, the other to let the USB cable pass through.
+Finally on the hardware side, we'll want to put the button and the Trinket in a sturdy enclosure, so that we can hit that button hard when we need to get out of a situation on Zoom!
+As the Trinket will connect to the computer using the USB cable, we'll need something we can make two holes in - one to mount the button, the other to let the USB cable pass through.
 As we're also going to use the Trinket's multi-colored LED, the enclosure should be somewhat translucent, so it acts as an LED diffuser and lets some light escape.

 Looking around at what I had handy, I figured a reusable Starbucks hot cup (available at any Starbucks) would do.
 I drilled a hole in the top with a forstner drill bit, and attached the arcade button using its screw collar.
 I then drilled a smaller hole in the bottom to allow the USB cable to enter...